 (b) required to do so under any other written law.

-[Section 23E inserted by No. 67 of 2004 s.
+[Section 23E inserted: No. 67 of 2004 s.
 23.]

 24. Minister may give directions

 (1) The Minister may give directions in writing to the Authority with respect to the performance of its functions, either generally or in relation to a particular matter, and, subject to subsection (3), the Authority is to give effect to any such direction.